March 23rd, 2015 | Julia Braime

 November 26th, 2014 | Julia Braime

-Rena and Yianni’s big and beautiful celebration, filled with flowers and candles, oozes old Hollywood charm.
+Rena and Yianni’s big and beautiful white wedding celebration, filled with flowers and candles, oozes old Hollywood charm.
 Their unique and beautiful venue and white on white colour scheme sets the scene perfectly for a day of glamour and elegance (and energetic Greek dancing)…

 Roll out the red carpet!